Last Updated on October 23, 2022

 Because of inflation and earnings growth, it’s hard to find profitable short strategies.
 Furthermore, they are less likely to work “all the time”.
 Most markets drift slowly upwards, except asset classes based on relative values, like forex, for example.
 Short also differs from long in velocity: markets tend to fall faster than bull markets rise.
 Bull markets rise gradually.
 This is why short selling is difficult, but this direction adds risk mitigation.

 Inflation is a long-term headwind for most short positions, but even “mediocre” short strategies can provide valuable diversification.
+We have even implemented a short strategy bundle to help you get started in shorting:

 Different time frames provide diversification